mrsquig/curling_timer/README.md

 The host IP of the backend server can be specified with the `--host` flag, and the port with the `--port` flag.
 The defaults are `127.0.0.1` and `5000`.

 If the server is not running, it will be started at run-time.
-The front-end has the following key bindings:
+The front end has the following key bindings:
 |Key|Action|
 |---|------|
 |r| Reset timer|